xyizko/xo-i-euvs/README.md

 ## Findings

 > [!IMPORTANT]
 > Timings are highly dependent on your environment and are unpredictable.
-But generally execution is fastaer with uv
+But generally execution is faster with uv

 | Procedure        | Result                                                          |
 | ---------------- | --------------------------------------------------------------- |